Daniel-Pivonka/FaultInjector/README.md

 - Each fault function is set to return None if it cannot execute.
 - If that happens 3 times in a row, the thread is killed and a new one is spawned which has a chance to run an alternative fault function
-- Downtime scales with the amount of time left up to a 10 minute limit (open to suggestions with this time)
+- Downtime scales according to *fault time + variability* where variability is an integer from 0 to the given variability value
+- The time it takes for a fault to recover is equal to *recovery time*
 - Writes to a deterministic file

 ##### Deterministic: